top of page

 KCFC is collaborating with Robert S. Schemenauer, Executive Director of FogQuest, to implement a 1 m² standard fog collector based on established fog water collection methodologies.
 This effort is designed to quantify cloud water interception rates and evaluate the feasibility of contributing to regional drinking water resources within the Kaʻū district.

 KCFC employs a model of direct observation, ecological documentation, and adaptive stewardship to monitor system dynamics and inform restoration practices.
-Current efforts include regeneration tracking, biodiversity inventory, fungal network documentation, and preliminary cloud water capture assessment.
+Current efforts include regeneration tracking, biodiversity inventory, and preliminary cloud water capture assessment.
 These activities support the development of a scalable, community-centered conservation model integrating ecological monitoring, restoration, and education.

 KCFC operates as a federally recognized 501(c)(3) nonprofit organization supporting long-term ecological stewardship, restoration, research, and community-centered conservation initiatives on Hawaiʻi Island.